ruaidhrip/minecraft-servers/README.md

 make cfg
 sed -i 's/^[ #]*docker_install:.*$/docker_install: true/' \
     host_vars/localhost.yml # if you want docker and compose to be installed
-# Uncomment and edit minecraft_whitelist to allow your user to connect
+# Uncomment and edit minecraft_users to allow your user to connect
 make
 ```
 Running Minecraft on a remote host using local Ansible: